Dual fuel energy tariffs: What are they, and why should you get one?

 Can anyone get a dual fuel contract?

 Anyone who uses both mains electricity and mains gas can switch to a dual fuel contract.

 But if you use just electricity, or electricity with oil, solid fuel or bottled gas, it’s not possible to sign up for dual fuel.

-The best way to use less energy and reduce your bills is to make sure your home and all your electrical appliances are working as efficiently as possible.
+The best way to use less energy is to make sure your home and all your electrical appliances are working as efficiently as possible.

 - Slip an insulating jacket on your hot water tank – you could save around £35 a year

 - When using your washing machine, never set it higher than 30C